In 2016 Old Dubbo Gaol undertook sensitive heritage works to the unique wood block entrance floor.

 This project involved assessing the condition of each of the original blocks, those found in a good condition were saved and re-laid.
 Blocks in a rotted state were saved and will be used for display and exhibition.

-New blocks will be cut, to replace rotted blocks, using the same wood as the original blocks: mature Narrow-Leaved Ironbark.
+New blocks were be cut, to replace rotted blocks, using the same wood as the original blocks: mature Narrow-Leaved Ironbark.
 The type of wood was discovered after an original block was sent to Sydney for laboratory analysis.